CristianBarragan/CoffeeBean/docs/13-Reference/Glossary.md

 Ahead-of-Time compilation supported through compile-time generation and the avoidance of runtime reflection.

-CoffeeBeanery is designed to remain fully compatible with Native AOT.
+Foundgine is designed to remain fully compatible with Native AOT.

 ---

 ## Summary

-Using this terminology consistently helps maintain a shared architectural language across the CoffeeBeanery codebase.
+Using this terminology consistently helps maintain a shared architectural language across the Foundgine codebase.
 Contributors should prefer these definitions when naming types, writing documentation, reviewing pull requests, and discussing future design decisions.

 ---